AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

     - Take a note of the firmware version.

-3. Extract a firmware archive and find the `.cia` file for Home Menu inside the `updates` folder.
+3. Extract the firmware archive and find the `.cia` file for Home Menu inside the `updates` folder.

     - EUR: `0004003000009802.cia`